lino-framework/book/docs/specs/avanti/roles.rst

 >>> rt.login('audrey').show('courses.EnrolmentsByCourse', obj, show_links=True)
 ... #doctest: +NORMALIZE_WHITESPACE -REPORT_UDIFF
 ================= ================= ==================== ======== ============= =========== ======== ===== ========= ======== ============== ===============
- ID                Date of request   Client               Gender   Nationality   Childcare   School   Bus   Evening   Remark   Missing rate   Workflow
+ ID                Date of request   Participant          Gender   Nationality   Childcare   School   Bus   Evening   Remark   Missing rate   Workflow
 ----------------- ----------------- -------------------- -------- ------------- ----------- -------- ----- --------- -------- -------------- ---------------
  `31 <Detail>`__   30/01/2017        *(129) from Eupen*   Male                   No          No       No    No                 25,00          **Confirmed**
  `25 <Detail>`__   03/02/2017        *(125) from Eupen*   Male                   No          No       No    No                                **Requested**